scharfie/dotfiles/vim/bundle/YouCompleteMe/README.md

 possible to change the height of the `locationlist` window), also written by yours truly.

+#### C# Diagnostic Support
+Unlike the C-family diagnostic support, the C# diagnostic support is not a full compile run.
+Instead, it is a simple syntax check of the current file _only_.
+The `:YcmForceCompileAndDiagnostics` command also is only a simple syntax check, _not_ a compile.
+This means that only syntax errors will be displayed, and not semantic errors.
+For example, omitting the semicolon at the end of statement will be displayed as a diagnostic error, but using a nonexistent class or variable will not be.

 #### Diagnostic highlighting groups

 You can change the styling for the highlighting groups YCM uses.
 For the signs